Meet the 2014 and earlier Voice Award winners whose work and personal stories of resilience are educating the public about behavioral health.

 Zombies and Cobb Salad (Season 1, Episode 9)

-Bonnie (Allison Janney) struggles with addiction, and in this episode, begins drinking again.
-And in this episode of “Mom,” her now-sober daughter Christy (Anna Faris) stages an intervention with Regina (Octavia Spencer) and Marjorie (Mimi Kennedy) from her mother’s Alcoholics Anonymous group.
+Bonnie (Allison Janney) struggles with substance use, and in this episode, begins drinking again.
+Her now-sober daughter Christy (Anna Faris) stages an intervention with Regina (Octavia Spencer) and Marjorie (Mimi Kennedy) from her mother’s Alcoholics Anonymous group.

-Realizing that she is a constant test to Christy’s sobriety, Bonnie decides that she can no longer take the pain of disappointing her daughter by drinking anymore, and vows to do everything she can to get—and stay—sober.
+Realizing that she is a constant test to Christy’s sobriety, Bonnie decides that she can no longer take the pain of disappointing her daughter by drinking.
+She vows to do everything she can to get—and stay—sober.

 Writers: Nick Bakay, Gemma Baker, Eddie Gorodetsky, Chuck Lorre, Alissa Neubauer, Christine Zander